 Skip to Main Content

-Indoor Air Quality (IAQ)
+Indoor Environmental Quality (IEQ)

 Industrial environments, as well as some laboratories and classrooms, contain sources of air contaminants: chemical, particulate, aerosol, or fumes.
 These contaminants should be controlled by localized exhaust hoods (e.g., fume hoods), or sometimes by increased general dilution ventilation.

 UCLA employees, students and visitors should have a clean, healthy environment in which to work, study and perform various activities.
 If the air quality is poor it can affect a person’s comfort, health, and productivity.
-The purpose of the Indoor Air Quality (IAQ) program is to provide and maintain healthy and comfortable environments free of contaminants.
+The purpose of the Indoor Environmental Quality (IEQ) program is to provide and maintain healthy and comfortable environments free of contaminants.
 A key part of the program is responding to and resolving concerns of building occupants about problems in their work environment.

 Who to Contact?

-IAQ concerns that pose an immediate threat to personal health or safety shall be reported by calling 911.
+IEQ concerns that pose an immediate threat to personal health or safety shall be reported by calling 911.

 UCLA FM should be contacted initially to investigate concerns relating to: